 The TRX is one of the most popular training systems on Earth.
-It's been around many years.
+It's been around for many years.
 While no research has compared X3 Bar to TRX, one difference is the resistances used.
 While the X3 Bar system uses variable resistances, TRX uses body weight resistance.

 X3 Bar vs. Body Boss

-The BodyBoss Home Gym shares a LOT in common with the X3 Bar.
+The BodyBoss Portable Home Gym shares much in common with the X3 Bar.
 Both systems use elastic bands, providing variable resistance.
-Both utilize a bar which the fitness bands hook on to.
-Both systems also have a foot plate too.
-In addition both also allow you to do a variety of exercises and are compact.
+Both utilize a bar that the fitness bands hook on to.
+Both systems also have a footplate too.
+In addition, both also allow you to do a variety of exercises and are compact.

-To me, the X3 Bar fitness bands look more heavy duty than the BodyBoss.
-I didn't try the Body Bar but I can see the differences in the videos I watched.
+To me, the X3 Bar fitness bands look more heavy-duty than the BodyBoss.
+I didn't try the Body Boss, but I can see the differences in the videos I watched.
 This is not to say you can't get an effective workout with the BodyBoss.
 I'm sure you can.
 I just feel the tension proved by the X3 bands will be greater.
 On the plus side, the BodyBoss is WAY LESS expensive than the X3 Bar system.
 This will definitely appeal to many people reading this.

 X3 Bar vs. BodyGym

 The BodyGym has been around for a few years.
 You may have seen it advertised on QVC.
-Like The BodyBoss, the BodyGym also uses elastic fitness bands and a bar which the bands latch on to.
+Like The BodyBoss, the BodyGym also uses elastic fitness bands and a bar to which the bands latch on to.
 Like the X3, the BodyGym also has several positive testimonials online.
-You can do a variety of exercises from a standing and seated position too.
+You can do a variety of exercises from standing and seated position too.